aldy505/nuxt-vuex-auth-sample/README.md

-# Nuxt Vuex Auth
+# Nuxt Vuex Auth Sample
-This is **not** a module, dependency, or a boilerplate.
-This is meant for me to learn how you can create good auth system through Nuxt and Vuex.
-The backend is provided through server middleware with Express.

-Please make sure that localhost port 3000 is available, if not, you will mess the axios calls.
-Thank you.

-Any feedback for cleaner code will be appreciated, please put it directly through Issues.
+This was meant to be my place to learn Nuxt + Vuex + Auth, but days went by and most people ask how to create an auth system without using @nuxt/auth (as I normally would do).
+So here it is, I refactored it a few months since I began this repository to create a working app with my style of writing code as of now.

+If you want to steal things here and there, you're allowed.
+If you want to run it on your machine, you will need Node v14 installed first.

 ## Build Setup
 ```bash